lucianpls/QB3/QB3.md

 ### Group Step Encoding

 The rung of a group is the highest bit set for any value within the group.
 This means that at least one of the values in the group is in the long range of the respective group.
-The encoder will not generate an encoded group where all the values are in the nominal or short range.
-This kind of block would be a relatively small encoded group, an opportunity wasted.
+The encoder will not generate any encoded group where all the values are in the nominal or short range.
+This kind of block would be a relatively small encoded group, but will always be encoded at the next lowest rung.
-Knowing this, it is possible to reduce one of the values in an unambiguous way, so it can be restored when decoding.
+Knowing this, it is possible to reduce the bit length of one of the values in an unambiguous way, so it can be restored when decoding.
 In the case where the first value within the group is the only one in the long range, the top bit can be flipped to zero, which changes the range of that value to the nominal or low.
-On decoding, if no value in the decoded group are in the long range, it can be reasoned that the first value was the one reduced, and the original value can be restored by setting the rung bit.
-This eliminates group encoding where the first value is the only one in the long range.
-This encoding can then be used to reduce the second value in the group, if only the first two values are in the long range.
+On decoding, if no value in the decoded group is in the long range, it can be reasoned that the first value was the one reduced, and the original value can be restored by setting its rung bit.
+This eliminates group encodings where only the first value is in the long range.
+This encoding gap can then be used to reduce the second value in the group, if only the first two values are in the long range.
 This logic progresses all the way to reducing the last value in the group if all the values within the group are in the long range.
-This situation is the worst case, where the group would require 16 more bits than the nominal.
+This situation is also the worst encoding case, where the group would require
+16 more bits than the nominal.
 Using this reduction method, the worst case scenario requires at most 15 extra bits, since the last value will be reduced.
-Another way to describe this is by looking at the squence of the rung bits across the group.
+Another way to describe this is by looking at the sequence of the rung bits across the group.
 If the first n values have the rung bit set while then rest of the values have it cleared, the last value with the bit set can be reduced on encoding and restored on decoding.
 We know that at least one rung bit is set, so it is not possible to have all the rung bits clear initially.
 The sequnce of the rung bits is a step down function, going from 1 to 0, so this optimization is called *step encoding*.
-This optimization reduces the number of bits required to store a group by 1 or 2 bits, if the sequence of the rung bit across the group is a step function.
-This encoding applies to all rungs except for rung 0.
+This optimization reduces the number of bits required to store a group by 1 or 2 bits when the sequence of the rung bit across the group is a step function.
+This step encoding applies to all rungs except at rung 0.

 ### Common Factor Group Encoding